 Task 1

-Initially in this task we have simulated a DBR of 25 layers having alternat layer of SiO2 and Si3N4.
+Initially in this task we have simulated a DBR of 25 layers having alternative layers of SiO2 and Si3N4.
 Silicon nitride has higher refractive index compared to silicon dioxide.
-This DBR has a Stopband for 500-600 nm.The reflectance curve of the DBR is obtained as shown ,
+This DBR has a Stopband for 500-600 nm with central wavelength at 550 nm.The reflectance curve of the DBR is obtained as shown in Figure 3.1,

 Using this DBR we had constructed three Fabry Perot filter having different cavity width.
-The cavity material for all FP filter is same i.e SiO2 .
-The reflectance curve of these FP filters is shown below and it indicates that with the increase in cavity width higher wavelength is resonated in the cavity and is transmitted from the filter.
+The cavity material for all FP filter is same i.e. SiO2 .
+The reflectance curves of these FP filters are shown in figure? and it indicates that with the increase in cavity width higher wavelength is resonated in the cavity and is transmitted from the filter.

 Task 2

 Now in this task we worked on 4 different design of FP filter and found the best one among all.
-The cavity material used for this task is Ormocomp having refractive index 1.55
+The cavity material used for this task is Ormocomp having refractive index of 1.55.

 The four different designs are as follow,